wisdom-parts/wisdom-kotlin/README.md

 An imp is simply a value of the face type.

 In simple cases, a charter is simply an instance of the face data type.
 For example, 42 is a valid charter for an `Int` face.
-By convention, a charter for a polymorphic face is itself polymorphic, and is also represented by a protocol that is usable as an existential type.
+By convention, a charter for a polymorphic face is itself polymorphic, and is also represented by an interface.

 The code that constructs an imp must know how to instantiate it from a charter.
 For non-polymorphic imps, this can be hardcoded and specific to the imp and charter types.
-By convention, the protocol that represents the charter for a polymorphic face provides a method for constructing an imp.
+By convention, the interface that represents the charter for a polymorphic face provides a method for constructing an imp.

-These representations generally adhere to the following conventions.  `nil` represents an unspecified imp.
+These representations generally adhere to the following conventions.  `null` represents an unspecified imp.
 Therefore, roles are represented in charters as optional values.
 The Wisdom framework provides machinery for converting a partially specified charter into a complete one.
-To move the burden of role optionality entirely into the framework, charter roles are represented by implicitly unwrapped optionals.
+To move the burden of role optionality entirely into the framework, charter roles are represented by `lazyinit` nullables.

 # Important Wise Idioms and Operations